nmbooker/odoogen/README.md

 Create a new XML file with the right tags down to `<data>`

-You can run this from your shell, or from `:!` in Odoo.
+You can run this from your shell, or from `:!` in VIM.

 It just takes the name of the file, e.g.